-I. The origins of the European Community The foundation stone in the building of the European Community was laid on 9 May 1950 by Robert Schuman, the French Foreign Minister, in a declaration in which he put forward a plan worked out by himself and Jean Monnet to place the whole of Franco-German coal and steel production under a joint High Authority within an organization open to the participation of the other countries of Europe.
+I. The origins of the European Community

+The foundation stone in the building of the European Community was laid on 9 May 1950, when Robert Schuman, the French Foreign Minister, put forward a plan worked out by himself and Jean Monnet for France and Germany to pool all their coal and steel production under a joint High Authority within an organization open to any other country in Europe that wished to join.

 Behind this proposal lay a twofold realization: on the one hand it was pointless to impose unilateral restrictions on Germany; but at the same time a fully independent Germany was still perceived as a potential threat to peace.
-The only way out of this dilemma was to bind Germany politically and economically into a firmly based grouping of European states.
+The only way out of this dilemma was to bind Germany politically and economically into a firmly based grouping of European States.
 The plan thus took up the idea put forward by Winston Churchill in his famous Zurich speech of 19 September 1946, in which he had called for the creation of a United States of Europe, singling out Franco-German cooperation as the essential prerequisite.
 Churchill, however, had envisaged Britain's role as a promoter rather than as an active participant.

-On 18 April 1951 six countries (Belgium, Germany, France, Italy, Luxembourg and the Netherlands) signed a Treaty establishing the European Coal and Steel Community and on 23 July 1952 the Schumann Plan became practical reality with the entry into force of the ECSC Treaty.
+On 18 April 1951 six countries (Belgium, Germany, France, Italy, Luxembourg and the Netherlands) signed a Treaty establishing the European Coal and Steel Community (ECSC) and with the Treaty's entry into force on 23 July 1952 the Schuman Plan became practical reality.
 The new Community's founding fathers hoped that it would be the seed from which the further political integration of Europe would grow, culminating in the emergence of a European Constitution.

 In October 1950, before the ECSC Treaty had been signed, the French launched the idea of a European Defence Community (EDC).
 The outbreak of the Korean war and mounting East-West tension showed the need for a greater defence effort by the Western European countries, and this meant that West Germany had to be included.
-But the wounds of the Second World War had hardly begun to heal und the idea of a German national army, especially in French eyes, was quite unacceptable.
-Known as the Pléven Plan, the answer once again was to bind Germany into a supranational Community (this time covering defence as well) which, with equal obligations on all, would ensure adequate control of a re-armed Germany.
+But the wounds of the Second World War had hardly begun to heal and the idea of a German national army, especially in French eyes, was quite unacceptable.
+Known as the Pléven Plan, the answer once again was to bind Germany into a supranational Community (this time covering defence as well) which would ensure adequate control of a re-armed Germany.
 In August 1954, however, the plan was dashed when the French National Assembly, unwilling to countenance such a far-reaching curb on French sovereignty as to relinquish the right to maintain a national army, refused to ratify the Treaty.